tristanpwdennis/anthrax_diversity/README.md

 Also contained in the data directory are - the supplementary data (as a .csv) and the final vcf used to generate the phylogeny and distance matrix.

-The scripts directory contains assorted scrips for those interested, including Graham Hamilton's script for marking 'heterozygous' snps - in our haploid bacteria data - as empty genotypes for removal, as well as my script for converting a vcf into a multifasta alignment.